jennan/lightning_pose_example/README.md

 To restart training for a saved checkpoint, you can use the `training.ckpt_path` option:

-- either edit the corresponding option in you configuration file,
+- either edit the corresponding option in the configuration file,
 - or add it to command line call in `slurm/train_test.sl`, for example

 ```bash